Cornelius Amory Pugsley

-Cornelius Amory Pugsley Sr. (July 17, 1850 - September 10, 1936) was the Democratic Congressman from New York's 16th congressional district from 1901 to 1903.
-He was also President of the New York State Bankers Association in 1913.
+Cornelius Amory Pugsley Sr. (July 17, 1850 - September 10, 1936) was the Democratic congressman from New York's 16th congressional district from 1901 to 1903.
+He was also president of the New York State Bankers Association in 1913.
 He created the Pugsley Medal in 1928 to honor champions of parks and conservation.

 Biography

 He was born in Peekskill, New York on July 17, 1850 to Gilbert T. Pugsley and a Meeker.
 Cornelius was a direct descendant of James Pugsley, who emigrated from England in 1680.
 Pugsley attended public schools and was instructed in higher education by a private tutor.

+Early career

 His first job was as a clerk at the Peekskill, New York post office, he later served as the assistant postmaster from 1867 to 1870.

 He engaged in the banking business in 1870.
 He served as president of the board of trustees of the Peekskill Military Academy.

 Congress

 Pugsley was elected as a Democrat to the Fifty-seventh Congress (March 4, 1901 – March 3, 1903).

 He was an unsuccessful candidate for reelection in 1902 to the Fifty-eighth Congress.